ankyra/escape-inventory/docs/escape-registry.md

 # Usage

 ```
-escape-registry [CONFIG_FILE]
+escape-inventory [CONFIG_FILE]
 ```

-The Escape Registry can be configured using a simple JSON or YAML file (default `/etc/escape-registry/config.json`), and/or environment variables.
+The Escape Inventory can be configured using a simple JSON or YAML file (default `/etc/escape-inventory/config.json`), and/or environment variables.
 If the provided configuration file does not exist the program falls back to the following default configuration: